tari-project/rfcs/src/RFC-0201_TariScript.md

 ### Consensus

-TariScript does not impact the Mimblewimble balance for blocks and transactions, however, additional consensus rule for transaction and block validation is required.
+TariScript does not impact the Mimblewimble balance for blocks and transactions, however, an additional consensus rule for transaction and block validation is required.

 Verify that for every valid transaction or block: